August Update: All courses continue as planned

-Diploma HE Interior Design is a unique and specialised vocational higher education qualification designed to make its students highly employable industry-ready Interior Designers
+The part-time Diploma HE Applied Interior Design is a unique and specialised vocational higher education qualification designed to make its students highly employable industry-ready Interior Designers

-This two year, part time course offers the flexibility of studying with tutors, careers staff and industry experts alongside work or family commitments.
+This two year, part-time course offers the flexibility of studying with tutors, careers staff and industry experts alongside work or family commitments.
+This includes half-term breaks to support those with school-age children and give additional flexibility to complete project work.

 Favoured by career changers, this exciting and varied programme, covering residential, commercial and hospitality design, equips students with the array of creative, professional and in-depth technical skills to gain employment as an interior designer in leading design practices.